lofcz/FastCloner/README.md

 *   `Shallow`: Top-level `MemberwiseClone`.
 *   `Skip`: Return `default`, skip cloning.

-To reset behavior:
+To reset a behavior:
 ```csharp
 FastCloner.FastCloner.ClearTypeBehavior<MySingletonService>();
 FastCloner.FastCloner.ClearAllTypeBehaviors();
 ```

->*Note: Changing type behavior automatically invalidates the internal cache, which may temporarily impact performance.
-Configure this at application startup.*
+>*Note: Changing type behavior at runtime automatically invalidates the internal cache, which may temporarily impact performance.
+Try to configure behaviors once, at application startup.*

 Cache can be invalidated to reduce the memory footprint, if needed: